run2bizdocs/docs-1/en/docs/faq.md

     RULE: where $ {value} is replaced by the corresponding values.

-    1 .START_MODE_RULES = $ {value} (This parameter defines whether to process scheduling rules.
+    1. START_MODE_RULES = $ {value} (This parameter defines whether to process scheduling rules.
 Enter the value TRUE to activate or FALSE to disable).
     2. START_MODE_ITSM = $ {value} (This parameter defines whether to display the ITSM interface.)
 Enter the value TRUE or FALSE, if it is set to FALSE, it will not allow you to open the ITSM (Incident, etc.) functionality.
     3. START_MONITORING_ASSETS = $ {value} (This parameter sets whether asset tracking is enabled.
 Enter the value TRUE to activate or FALSE to disable).
     4. QUANTITY_BACKUPLOGDADOS = $ {value} (This parameter defines the number of items in the table that are to be backed up.
 Enter the number of items, eg 1000).